Pennington, Hampshire: Local Government

 Lymington and Pennington Town Council assist, or are able to influence, with respect to local issues.
 The council has chosen to be known as a Town Council such that the Council Chairman can be called a Town Mayor.

 Pennington ward can elect two councillors to New Forest District Council and six councillors to Lymington and Pennington Town Council.

 Other Bodies

 New Forest National Park Authority also has planning authority over much of Pennington including the Upper Pennington area including Pennington Common, and Pennington & Oxey Marsh areas, which are within a Nature Reserve managed by Hampshire and Isle of Wight Trust.

 An important role is played in Pennington's community by other bodies including the Residents Association, the Church, the Women's Institute, the Schools, and Natural England.

-Elections

-Pennington By-Election 2016 (Lymington and Pennington Town Council):

-Jack Davies was elected to Lymington and Pennington Town Council.

-New Forest District Council elections 2015:

-Michael White and Penny Jackman were elected to represent Pennington on New Forest District Council.

-Lymington and Pennington Town council elections 2015: